 Sensory Discovery Jars: Prepare a series of opaque jars, each containing one of these nine beautiful natural fibers (wool, cotton, flax, hemp, silk, angora, cashmere, alpaca, camel).
 When we introduce a new one, pass it around and

 let the children feel it before revealing what the fiber is.
-Revisit the textures of all eight
+Revisit the textures of all nine

 at the end of the block.